bcgov/digital-trust-toolkit/docs/governance/employment/contractor-credential/governance.md

 ## 1.3.
 Localization

-The standard language for this governing framework (GF) is English.
+The standard language for this Governance Framework (GF) is English.

 ## 1.4 Governing Authority